 Philosophy of Education

-In partnership with these committed parents, the school is then able to integrate the home and school effectively toward the common goal of Christian character development and solid academic preparation for college.
+In partnership with our committed parents, Cornerstone is able to integrate the home and school effectively toward the common goal of Christian character development and solid academic preparation for college.

 - Retain oversight of their children’s educational progress and determine the manner and extent to which they will be involved in the academic institution.

 - Help place each child in the proper stage of academic progress.

 - Be involved in the out-of-class instructional responsibilities of their children’s courses based upon each child’s age and stage of academic development.